 Many of the leather gloves will be hand-washable and will need to be reshaped while damp, before drying.

 The 5 Best Gardening Gloves

 This may all seem a lot to take in for what was supposed to be a simple purchase of gardening gloves.
-Fear not, in the following guide we have weeded through the many available gloves to bring you, in our opinion, the five best gardening gloves.
+Fear not, in the following guide we have weeded through the many available gloves to bring you, in our opinion, 5 gloves you’d be happy to buy.